ramaditya524/School_District_Analysis/README.md

 ## Overview

-We are helping Maria - a data scientist-analyze data on student funding and student standardized test score.
+We are helping Maria -a data scientist-analyze data on student funding and student standardized test score.
 We will showcase the data in such a way that the school district administration can make decisions on budgets and priorities.

 ## Results